-Jewell pioneered vertical integration—the combining of all phases of the business, such as raw materials, processing, and distribution, within a single company—in the poultry industry.
-At the helm of J. D. Jewell, Inc. for more than twenty years, Jewell was a key national leader of the poultry industry.
+Jewell’s business acumen was highly acclaimed.
+He pioneered vertical integration—the combining of all phases of the business, such as raw materials, processing, and distribution, within a single company—in the poultry industry.
+His feed conversion incentive plans benefited farmers, helping guide the area’s agriculture economy through and beyond the Depression.
+The program, from avian parent breeding to brand name marketing, is emulated worldwide today by all poultry producing firms.
+At the helm of J. D. Jewell, Inc. for more than twenty years, Jewell was a key national leader of the industry.

 Jewell’s father, Edgar Herman Jewell, owned a feed, seed, and fertilizer business.
 He died when Jewell was only seven years old.
-In 1922 young Jesse began working in the family feed business, along with his mother and stepfather, Leonard Loudermilk.
+After studying civil engineering at the University of Alabama and Georgia Tech, young Jesse in 1922 began working in the family feed business, along with his mother and stepfather, Leonard Loudermilk.
+In 1928 Jewell married Anna Louise Dorough, and the couple settled down in Gainesville.
+They had three daughters.

 By the late 1930s Jewell began adding the elements that would make J. D. Jewell the largest integrated chicken producer in the world.
 The first step, in 1940, was to open his own hatchery.
 Next came a processing plant in 1941.
 The booming World War II economy gave a lift to the fledgling Jewell enterprise.
-By 1954 Jewell added the final touches—his own feed mill and rendering plant.
+In 1954 Jewell added the final touches—his own feed mill and rendering plant.
 This vertically integrated corporation set the standard for poultry processors everywhere, as did Jewell’s trademark frozen chicken.
+His work created a demand for specialists in nutrition, poultry science, poultry marketing and transportation.
 Jewell’s hiring policies were also innovative: his processing plant was among the first factories in Gainesville to hire black workers.